-“I can’t remember a time when I didn’t want to choose what I wanted to do or what I love,” says actress Eva Noblezada.
+“I can’t remember a time when I didn’t want to choose what I wanted to do or what I love,” actress Eva Noblezada said in a recent interview.
 The Filipina singer and actress is a perfect example of someone who didn’t let society’s expectations stop her from being seen on stage and on screens.

 Noblezada’s experiences with acting and theater began in high school, where she was eventually noticed by casting directors who set her up with an audition for the revival of the Broadway musical “Miss Saigon,” which led to receiving her first Tony Award nomination in 2017.
 This ushered in an even bigger break when director Diane Paragas handed Noblezada the script of the feature film “Yellow Rose,” and told her that she would be playing the lead role of Rose Garcia.